5 O.G. Women of Christian Hip-Hop You Need to Know

 Ge Gee was not THE FIRST female Christian rapper, but she was the first one signed to a label (Frontline Records).
 While there, she dropped two albums, 1990’s I’m For Real and 1991’s And Now the Mission Continues.

 In 1990, D-Boy was murdered and the perpetrator was never found.
 A devastated Ge Gee was able to press on for that second album but things weren’t the same.
 A few months ago, we spoke to her and went into details about her and her brother’s impact on Christian hip-hop.
-That story is still forthcoming, so be on the lookout.
+You can read that story here.

 Listen to M.C.
 Ge Gee Below: